cnurhd/cnurhd/src/pages/docs/rheumatoid/index.md

     - name: 'twitter:title'
       value: About
     - name: 'twitter:description'
-      value: This is the about page
+      value: This is the RA manual page
 template: docs
 ---